 - Book some spa treatments at the Datai or the Andaman, both on gorgeous Datai Bay

 - Visit the Ibrahim Hussein Museum & Cultural Foundation (IHMCF), the home and art gallery of one of Malaysia’s best-known artists

 - Batik painting classes held at the Batik Village about 10 minutes drive away

-- Or the horse riding centre is about 20 minutes away
+- A horse riding centre is about 20 minutes away

 Activities on site or nearby include: